 We use thousands of data points provided by world-leading investment data analysts MSCI to create an accurate picture of what you’re investing in.

-According to our recent research, social concerns – such as working conditions and human rights abuses – were rated as the most important, as over half of investors (54%) said they would “very likely” change their high return portfolio if they found it didn’t support positive behaviour in these areas.
+According to our recent research, social concerns – such as working conditions and human rights abuses – were rated as the most important, as over half of investors (54%) said they would “likely” change their portfolio if they found it didn’t support positive behaviour in these areas.

-Next in importance was environmental issues, with 39% of investors saying they’d “very likely” change their portfolio if their investments were bad for the environment, for example, funding businesses with heavy carbon emissions, or creating pollution and waste.
+Next in importance was environmental issues, with 39% of investors saying they’d “likely” change their portfolio if their investments were bad for the environment, for example, funding businesses with heavy carbon emissions, or creating pollution and waste.

 Finally, over a third (35%) said they’d choose another portfolio if they discovered their existing one invested in areas such as governance concerns, like business ethics and tax transparency.